Max-Schmeling/excel-essential-tools/README.md

 # What can the addin do for you?
 Here is a quick summary of the features (from left to right in the screenshot).
 * Group ***Navigation***: This group of tools is useful for users who work with large tables, because it allows you to navigate in worksheets quickly.
+Clicking one of the eight arrows will make the view jump to the last or first cell which contains data, depending on which direction you choose.
 * Menu ***Select***: This menu contains tools to expand the current selection in various directions.
 That's also useful, if you work very large tables.
 To make an example, say you have a table with 500k rows, and you want to select the data of a column (not the entire column), whose cells are empty every other row.
 In this case, neither `CTRL`+`SPACE` nor `CTRL`+`SHIFT`+`UP/DOWN-ARROW` will help you - but the tool *Expand selection to the top/bottom* has got you covered.
 * Menu ***Workbook***: This menu contains tools to manage the current workbook.
 This includes renaming, moving, deleting, or opening the directory of the current workbook in the file-explorer, without having to close or minimize the workbook.
 It also includes tools to hide or unhide multiple worksheets with one click.
 * Menu ***Worksheet***: This menu contains tools to edit the current worksheet.
 This includes hiding and unhiding multiple columns at once, and resizing or inserting multiple cells at once.
 It also includes a tool to delete unused rows in a worksheet, in case you get hold of a workbook whose worksheets are endlessly scrollable.